flint-actions/flint/README.md

 make kernel
 ```

+*Please be aware the filesystem contains an active ssh server.
+Take care not to expose the vm ports by accident!*

 This builts a filesystem, kernel in `build/rootfs/rootfs.ext4` and `build/kernel/linux/vmlinux`.
 Additionally
 [firecracker](https://github.com/firecracker-microvm/firecracker) and it's jailer binary are needed.
 For more information have a look into `scripts/filesystem.sh` and `scripts/kernel.sh`.